thariq-shanavas/Rpy-monitor/README.md

     wget github link - FIX ME

 ## Usage
 The script takes two arguments: Duration to monitor and whether to run a stress test.
-Duration to run (in seconds) is passed as an integer and the option to run a stress test in parallel is passed as either 0 or 1.
+Duration (in seconds) is passed as an integer and the option to run a stress test in parallel is passed as either 0 or 1.

 For example, the following command runs a CPU stress test for 5 minutes (300 seconds)